 – Cutting holes in drywall.

-In my profession as a tiler, the oscillating multi-tool is an invaluable piece of equipment in my kit.
+In my profession as a tiler, the multi-functioning tool is an invaluable piece of equipment in my kit.

 With just one tool I can cut holes for light and plumbing fixtures in drywall, I can cut seized toilet bowl screws or copper piping.